AI-MDE/spec-kit-preset-mde/docs/rules.md

 Generated index of every rule in the mde preset. **Do not edit by hand** — run `node tools/list-rules.js` to regenerate.

+> **Status:** human reference material only.
+Lives in `docs/` per Principle X — agents must not read this file at runtime; the source-of-truth files it summarizes are the authoritative sources.

-Source: `preset/PRESET_VALIDATION.md`, `preset/templates/constitution-template-mde-addendum.md`, `preset/commands/next.md`, `preset/commands/*.md`, `preset/defaults/architecture.md`, `preset/defaults/design-rules.md`.
+Source: `preset/docs/preset-validation.md`, `preset/templates/constitution-template-mde-addendum.md`, `preset/commands/next.md`, `preset/commands/*.md`, `preset/defaults/architecture.md`, `preset/defaults/design-rules.md`.

 ---

 ## Validation Invariants (17)

-From `PRESET_VALIDATION.md`.
+From [`preset-validation.md`](preset-validation.md).
 Each item is a pass condition the preset must satisfy after install.

 - **1. Required Files** — every command and template referenced in `preset.yml` exists at the path it claims.
 - **2. Command Model** — command files describe creation-only `specify`, refinement-only `clarify`, sequencing-loop `next`, and read-only `status`.
 No file describes a Business Analysis / App Design / Feature phase model.
-- **3. Active-Spec Resolution** — each primitive references `../RESOLUTION.md` rather than restating its own resolution rule.
+- **3. Active-Spec Resolution** — each primitive references `RESOLUTION.md` rather than restating its own resolution rule.
 - **4. Spec Shape** — a freshly generated spec has all four required sections; impact lines parse against the format; no impact references a path outside the declared `Target Areas`.
 - **5. Read-Before-Decide** — a spec that touches an existing capability uses `(modify)` not `(create)`; a spec that touches an existing policy uses `(modify)` or `(propose)` not `(create)`.
 - **6. Data-Model Impact** — data-model impacts include before/after/conversion notes.
 Same shape applies to `architecture`, `policy`, `technology-stack`, and `capability` when existing instances must be carried forward.